-- Add the vegetable mix, rice and vegan kimchi, give a good mix.
+- Add the vegetable mix, rice and vegan kimchi, and give a good stir to mix.

-Now, you’re ready to dine on this most delicious spicy fried rice!
+Now, you’re ready to dine on this delicious spicy fried rice!

 Tips For Success!

 - Use leftover rice.
-Day-old rice is great for making fried rice because it has lost most of its moisture.
-If at all possible, make the rice 24 hours before, keeping it in the refrigerator until ready to use.
+Day-old rice is excellent for making fried rice because it has lost most of its moisture.
+If possible, make the rice 24 hours before, keeping it in the refrigerator until ready to use.
 I must say I love it with freshly cooked rice too!

 - No rice, no problem.
-Not a fan of rice, try using 2 – 3 cups of cauliflower rice or cooked quinoa!
+If you are not a fan of rice, try using 2 – 3 cups of cauliflower rice or cooked quinoa!